 Establishment of an NGS-based genomic testing system

-We developed an NGS-based in-house genomic testing system to identify somatic gene mutations, amplifications, and fusions using an original cancer gene panel (NCC oncopanel), and have been continuously improving this system to become a clinically useful in vitro diagnostics (IVD) system in cooperation with the Department of Clinical Genomics and the Department of Bioinformatics of the National Cancer Center Research Institute (NCCRI).
+We developed an NGS-based in-house genomic testing system (NCC Oncopanel) to identify somatic gene mutations, amplifications, and fusions using an original cancer gene panel (NCC oncopanel), and have been continuously improving this system to become a clinically useful in vitro diagnostics (IVD) system in cooperation with the Department of Clinical Genomics and the Department of Bioinformatics of the National Cancer Center Research Institute (NCCRI).
 In cooperation with staff of the Department of Pathology and Clinical Laboratories in the National Cancer Center Hospital (NCCH), the SCI-Lab was opened in the NCCH, where our clinical sequencing system is operated under an international standard quality assurance.

 Implementation of NGS-based genomic testing in the NCCH